vectara/vectara-docs/www/docs/common-use-cases/filtering-by-metadata/built_in_filterable_metadata.md

 import {Config} from '@site/docs/definitions.md';

 A few pieces of metadata are filterable out of the box, as they're very useful in a variety of situations.
 This page describes these.

 Note that you can set up additional fields to filter on by setting up [filter attributes](/docs/api-reference/admin-apis/create-corpus#filter-attribute) on a corpus.

-## part.lang
+## `part.lang` field
 Each section of a document is evaluated for its language at index time and the `part.lang` field is added with a 3-character lower-case language code ([ISO 639-2](https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes)).
 For